johnroper100/dropplets/README.md

 ## Requirements

-- Make sure `index.php` has execution permission
-- Make sure `index.php` can write to the folder containing it
+Make sure `index.php` has execution permission and can write to the folder containing it.

 ## Resources